sassoftware/restaf-uidemos/README.md

 npm start
 ```

-Visit this site on your browser:  http://localhost:8080/viyaapp
+Visit this site on your browser:  <http://localhost:8080/viyaapp>

 You will be prompted for your userid and password.
 If logon is successful you will be presented a web page with choices for running different applications.

 You can add your own apps to this list ( see index.html )

 ## Docker container

-Use the scripts dkrbuild and dkrrun in package.json to setup and run the app in docker.
+Use the scripts dkrbuild and dkrrun in package.json to setup and run the app in docker